Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in, Mark Stein.

 And I'm just wondering if you think that that's true, that a large part of our country is just really that ignorant, or if this is just going to go away and backfire at some point.

-His whole issue now is fairness, fairness fairness.
+His whole issue now is fairness, fairness, fairness.

-And what he thinks is he thinks he can present it in a way he'll he'll point out Warren Buffett's secretary sitting in the gallery and he'll say it's outrageous that she pays tax at three times the rate of uh of Mitt Romney.
+He'll point out Warren Buffett's secretary sitting in the gallery, and he'll say it's outrageous that she pays tax at three times the rate of Mitt Romney.

-And I would imagine that uh when you watch ABC and CBS and NBC, they will report that and they will take it at face value.
+And I would imagine that when you watch ABC and CBS and NBC, they will report that and they will take it at face value.

-Uh and that will be how the issue is framed.
+And that will be how the issue is framed.

-The problem is that the federal government is uh is spending, it's spending way too much, it's spending way more than anything useful it's doing, and that when a guy like Mitt Romney, who doesn't actually have a job, he's he's uh uh judging from these tax returns, Mitt Romney is officially unemployed and living off investment income, in other words, living off uh in a sense living off a 401k or a savings account or whatever.
+And that when a guy like Mitt Romney, who doesn't actually have a job, he's judging from these tax returns, Mitt Romney is officially unemployed and living off investment income.

-But you're you and you think Americans are smarter than that too, John, is that right?
+And you think Americans are smarter than that too, John, is that right?

 I clearly do.

-And I don't think that's the case, and I I think it's gonna backfire on them.
+And I think it's going to backfire on them.

 And I think they could easily turn it around and start asking Obama how much he's paying in capital gains tax, and if he considers that fair.

-Mitt made twenty million dollars or something last year, and he's paying a rate of whatever it is, thirteen point nine percent.
+And he's paying a rate of whatever it is, 13.9%.

-Uh for a start, as Rush has pointed out, he's already paid tax on that.
+For a start, as Rush has pointed out, he's already paid tax on that.

-Because the money you invest is the money uh from his salary that he had left after he's paid tax on it uh and after he's paid for his living expenses that he has left to invest in another company.
+Because the money you invest is the money from his salary that he had left after he's paid tax on it and after he's paid for his living expenses that he has left to invest in another company.

 Is the issue revenue or is the issue taxation?

-We're getting to the stage in fact where there's not enough money on the planet to run the United States government on.
+We're getting to the stage, in fact, where there's not enough money on the planet to run the United States government on.

-I do as well and I and I'm hopeful it's gonna keep turning in that direction that the bigger picture is is what matters is this debate goes on and these smaller issues go away but you know you just keep seeing the media play these cards all the time and i it just makes you realize that they have such a uh a low you know thought of the American public that they can just keep doing that.
+But you just keep seeing the media play these cards all the time, and it just makes you realize that they have such a low thought of the American public that they can just keep doing that.

-It's thirty five percent now.
+It's 35% now.

-It's like uh sixteen and a half percent in Canada.
+It's like 16.5% in Canada.

-Canada, which most Americans think of as a socialist basket case has a corporate tax rate half the rate of the United States.
+Canada, which most Americans think of as a socialist basket case, has a corporate tax rate half the rate of the United States.

-So why do you think, by the way, why do you think that this company that wants to put the pipeline in from Alberta down to Houston is called Trans Canada.
+So why do you think, by the way, why do you think that this company that wants to put the pipeline in from Alberta down to Houston is called Trans-Canada?

-You see them all over they own every dam on the Connecticut River.
+They own every dam on the Connecticut River.

 Why?

-Because it's more profitable to be in the dam operating business as a Canadian company than it is as a US company.
+Because it's more profitable to be in the dam operating business as a Canadian company than it is as a U.S. company.

 At a certain level now, at a certain level, the United States is just driving its economy into a flatline economy.